 Part 4: Catherine Howard / Katherine Parr

-Dowager Duchess of Norfolk
+Dowager duchess of Norfolk

-Step grandmother of Catherine Howard, the dowager
+Step-grandmother of Catherine Howard, the dowager

 father kept falling into debt.

 She probably engineered Francis Dereham's promotion

 Francis Dereham was a wealthy gentleman.

 He confessed to his relationship with Catherine, which

-until Catherine was made lady-in-waiting to Henry's fourth wife,
+lasted until Catherine was made lady-in-waiting to Henry's fourth wife,

 Anne of Cleves.
 Thomas Cranmer discovered this and the resulting